 Equipment

 In my spare time I love to homebrew!
-I am currently using the Grainfather Connect, an all-in-one electric all-grain brewing system.
+I use the Grainfather Connect, an all-in-one electric all-grain brewing system.
 I typically brew more malty beers – brown ales, red ales and Scottish ales.
-I will occasionally brew other styles, most recently a Norsk Gardshus Farmhouse (Viking) Ale that I bought as a kit from Austin Homebrew Supply.
+I will occasionally brew other styles, most recently a clone of New Holland Brewing’s Dragon’s Milk Bourbon Barrel-Aged Stout.

 I use an Immersion Pro by Brew Jacket to control the temperature of the fermentation.
 The Immersion Pro uses a solid-state heat exchange system to achieve up to 35º above or below ambient and holds that temp to 0.3º F. It works well, but sadly they are no longer made.